-This projector features an 7-segment color wheel to produce realistic color depth and range unattainable with lesser segment color wheels.
+The projector features a 6-segment color wheel to produce realistic color depth and range unattainable with lesser segment color wheels.

-Rich gray-scale
+· Rich gray-scale

 When viewed in a darkened environment, the automatic gamma control provides excellent gray-scale display which reveals details in shadows and in night or darkened scenes.